aksharagyana/cautious-fortnight-docs/README.md

   - AWS Transit Gateway connects VPCs,This simplifies your network and puts an end to complex peering relationships.
   - It can also extend to connect VPCs and on-premises networks through a central hub.
   - It acts as a cloud router – each new connection is only made once.
-  - AWS Transit Gateway inter-Region peering encrypts all traffic, with no single point of failure or bandwidth bottleneck.
+  - AWS Transit Gateway inter-Region peering (no peering within same region) encrypts all traffic, with no single point of failure or bandwidth bottleneck.
   - Data is automatically encrypted, and never travels over the public internet.
     ![plot](img/tgw-after.d85d3e2cb67fd2ed1a3be645d443e9f5910409fd.png)
 - Gateway endpoints